RedHatGov/devsecops-workshop-code/README.md

 ---

-## **Note**: This is a temporary README to support testing and demonstration of the status of the repository, it is not the final intended README

 # Deprecation Notice
 This repository has been deprecated.
 The new installation procedure for this workshop is documented [here](https://github.com/redhatgov/devsecops-workshop-dashboard#install).
 The source code for the operator-based install resides [here](https://github.com/redhatgov/tssc-operator).